corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md

 The `BoardingTicket` state represents the ticket that Mars Express issues to a customer when they redeem their `MarsVoucher`.
 The state must include:

 * Trip information.
 * The company issuing the ticket.
-The customer can then verify which company the voucher was purchased from.
 * The current owner of the ticket.
-The company can then verify the identity of the customer who redeems the voucher.
 * The number of days until the rocket launch.
-Both parties are aware of the trip date.

 The `BoardingTicket` state must be transferable between the issuer and the customer.
 A customer must redeem their boarding ticket when they get on the rocket to Mars.
-The value of the ticket does not change until it is redeemed, when the state is consumed and the ticket cannot be used again.
+When the ticket is redeemed, the state is consumed and the ticket cannot be used again.

 ### Set up the `BoardingTicket` class